 Bicycle: Summer this is doable on a road bike with 28c tyres.
 Winter / rainy season it’s best on a fatter tyre bike like a cyclocross bike 35c+ or hardtail mtb

-Meeting at Holsteins coffee in The Dalles (yeah this place is the only city where “The” is a formality in its name) After crossing the bridge to the Washington side, the route kicks in with a brisk climb up Dalles Mountain Road.
+Meeting at Holsteins coffee in The Dalles (yeah this place is the only city where “The” is a formality in its name) After crossing the bridge to the Washington side (2023 Bridge is under construction down to alternating one lane during week days) , the route kicks in with a brisk (by that a mean big bugger) climb up Dalles Mountain Road.
 This road is actually the entrance to a state park – Dalles Mountain Ranch is part of Columbia Hills State Park, there are quite a few hikes in there but that’s for someone else to blog about.
 The climb is all gravel and rocky in points, goes on for about 9 miles and up 2000ft.
-At points the grade is steep, but the outlook across the water to the Oregon side is beautiful with some wicked views of Mt.Hood on a clear day.
+At points the grade is steep, but the outlook across the water to the Oregon side is beautiful with some wicked views of Mt.Hood on a clear day. (this day was dishwater clear)

 When we rode this there was a little snow left at the sides, but otherwise clear.

 The route takes you on highway 97 for less than 1/2 mile then drops into what is known as the Maryhill Loops, this is a strip of road (closed to cars) that back in 1911 was built under Sam Hill to test the turn and grade capabilities of road making equipment.
-It makes for a really fun windy descent of about a mile long.
+It makes for a really fun twisty descent of about a mile long.
 (Interesting fact: this design enabled the twisty descent down from Crowne Point on the Oregon side) Word of warning here, to access the top of the Loops you actually have to trespass an abandoned driveway for about 100ft, if you are not into this there is a simple route around down the nearby highway but you will miss the Loops.
+(2023 – the top of the road has a low chain across it, presume to keep cars out)

 Yesterday was a downpour, normally the surface is a little more rock scattered but the surface was tacky.